 Accessing the SOAP API

-Excel Web Services uses Simple Object Access Protocol (SOAP) over HTTP and acts as a communications interface between client programs and Excel Services.
-The Web service consists of methods and a set of complex type objects that you can use to access the complete functionality of Excel Web Services.
-To call the service, you must reference the Excel Web Services Web Services Description Language (WSDL).
+The Report Server Web service uses Simple Object Access Protocol (SOAP) over HTTP and acts as a communications interface between client programs and the report server.
+The Web service provides two endpoints - one for report execution and one for report management - and consists of methods and a set of complex type objects that you can use to access the complete functionality of Reporting Services.
+To call the service, you must reference the Reporting Services Web Services Description Language (WSDL).

 To call a Web service successfully, you must know how to access the service, what operations the service supports, what parameters the service expects, and what the service returns.
 WSDL provides this information in an XML document that can be read or processed by a computer.

-The following example shows the format of the URL to the Excel Web Services WSDL file:
+The following example shows the format of the URL to the Reporting Services management WSDL file:

 The following table describes each element in the URL.

-The name of the server on which Microsoft SharePoint Server 2010 is deployed.
+The name of the server on which the report server is deployed.

 For more information about the WSDL format, see the World Wide Web Consortium (W3C) WSDL specification at http://www.w3.org/TR/wsdl.